kleydon/rn-audio/README.md

 # rn-audio

-Simple react-native library for recording and playing audio files on `iOS` and `android`, with platform-supported formats (+ WAV), written in typescript.
+React-native module for recording and playing audio files on `iOS` and `android`, with platform-supported formats and options (as well as .wav support).
 This module can additionally play audio files from a URL.

 ## Installation:

-In your react-native project's directory, type:
+In your project directory, type:
 ```
 yarn add 'rn-audio@https://github.com/kleydon/rn-audio'
 ````